-- Port Configuration Configures connection settings, including autonegotiation, or manual setting of speed, duplex mode, and flow control. - Displaying Statistics Shows Interface, Etherlike, and RMON port statistics in table or chart form. - Displaying Statistical History Displays statistical history for the specified interfaces. - Displaying Transceiver Data Displays identifying information, and operational parameters for optical transceivers which support DDM. - Configuring Transceiver Thresholds Configures thresholds for alarm and warning messages for optical transceivers which support DDM. - Cable Test Performs cable diagnostics on the specified port. - Trunk Configuration Configures static or dynamic trunks. - Saving Power Adjusts the power provided to ports based on the length of the cable used to connect to other devices. - Local Port Mirroring Sets the source and target ports for mirroring on the local switch. - Remote Port Mirroring Configures mirroring of traffic from remote switches for analysis at a destination port on the local switch. - Flow Sampling Configures periodic sampling of traffic flows. - Traffic Segmentation Configures the uplinks and down links to a segmented group of ports. - Excluded VLAN Configures excluded VLAN sessions. - VLAN Trunking Configures a tunnel across one or more intermediate switches which pass traffic for VLAN groups to which they do not belong.
+- Port Configuration Configures connection settings, including autonegotiation, or manual setting of speed, duplex mode, and flow control. - Displaying Statistics Shows Interface, Etherlike, and RMON port statistics in table or chart form. - Setting the Hardware Profile Configures 100G ports for 1x100G, 4x25G, 1x40G, or 4x10G operation. - Displaying Statistical History Displays statistical history for the specified interfaces. - Displaying Transceiver Data Displays identifying information, and operational parameters for optical transceivers which support DDM. - Configuring Transceiver Thresholds Configures thresholds for alarm and warning messages for optical transceivers which support DDM. - Trunk Configuration Configures static or dynamic trunks. - Local Port Mirroring Sets the source and target ports for mirroring on the local switch. - Remote Port Mirroring Configures mirroring of traffic from remote switches for analysis at a destination port on the local switch. - Flow Sampling Configures periodic sampling of traffic flows. - Traffic Segmentation Configures the uplinks and down links to a segmented group of ports. - Excluded VLAN Configures excluded VLAN sessions. - VLAN Trunking Configures a tunnel across one or more intermediate switches which pass traffic for VLAN groups to which they do not belong.